docknetwork/crypto-wasm-ts/README.md

 proverStatements.add(statement2);
 ```

-`statement1` is the for proving knowledge of BBS+ signature as seen in previous examples. `statement2` is for proving the encryption of message from a
+`statement1` is the for proving knowledge of BBS signature as seen in previous examples. `statement2` is for proving the encryption of message from a
-BBS+ signature.
+BBS signature.
 Some things to note about this statement.

 - The statement is created using `Statement.saverProver` because it is being created by a prover.
 A verifier would have
   used `Statement.saverVerifier` to create it and one of the arguments would be different (shown below).